 - have been posted BY the Restplatzbörse Facebook page AND

-- also include a URL that match a specific string.
+- also include a URL that matches a specific string.

 All other posts or comments on the Facebook page will not be displayed on the social wall.